-In fact, many interviews occur in restaurants, coffee shops, libraries, airports, golf courses and even parks, according to a study by the staffing firm OfficeTeam.
+Job interviews don't always take place in an office; many interviews occur in restaurants, coffee shops, libraries, airports, golf courses and even parks, according to a study by the staffing firm.

 "Even if a meeting takes place in a nontraditional setting, job seekers should prepare as they would for a regular interview and maintain their professionalism throughout the discussion," Hosking said in a statement.

-- Do your homework: Take some time to do some added prep work for interviews in nontraditional settings.
-Get the directions and parking information for where the interview is being held and look up the person you're meeting with on LinkedIn so you can spot him or her in a crowd.
+Do your homework.
+Take some time to do some added prep work for interviews in nontraditional settings.
+Get the directions and parking information for where the interview is being held, and look up the person you're meeting with on LinkedIn so you can spot him or her in a crowd.

-- Be attentive: If the meeting is in a public place, it's easy to get distracted by the people around you.
+Be attentive.
+If the meeting is in a public place, it's easy to get distracted by the people around you.
 Be sure to keep your attention on the interviewer the entire time.

-- Say thanks: In some instances, time and access to materials, like your résumé, may be limited.
+- Say thanks.
+In some instances, time and access to materials, like your résumé, may be limited.
 In order to leave a positive impression, be sure to send a thank-you by the next day.
 Use this as an opportunity to follow up on your discussion and provide any additional information you didn't get to cover.

 While many off-site locations are perfectly acceptable for an interview, others may leave job seekers with an uneasy feeling.
-Hosking advises those preparing for an interview in a nontraditional setting to trust their gut if the location doesn't seem appropriate.
+Hosking advised those preparing for an interview in a nontraditional setting to trust their gut if the location doesn't seem appropriate.

 "Although workers should be flexible about interview locations, they shouldn't ignore their instincts if a meeting venue seems out of line," Hosking said.
 "It could be a red flag that the opportunity isn't a good fit."